 - an actual job offer

-- a worker's lack of co-operation in a medical rehabilitation (MR) program or work reintegration (WR) activities.
+- a worker's lack of co-operation in a medical rehabilitation (MR) program or return-to-work (RTW) activities.

 Actual job offers